Seems like everything is clear here, but you'll be surprised, how many different types of the palette are there!

 Disposable Palette Pads come in a variety of shapes and sizes, with or without thumb hole.
-Click here to get the full information about this type of artist's palette.

 Wooden Paint Palette

 There are many options to choose from...
-However, I hope this artist's palette guide have helped you to get the idea of all the diversity.
+However, I hope this artist's palette guide has helped you to get the idea of all the diversity.
 IMHO, safety glass and plastic palettes (peel-off or sta-wet) are the best for acrylic painting.